BlinkDL/RWKV-LM/README.md

 * The Channel-mix is similar to GeGLU (https://arxiv.org/abs/2002.05202) with an extra R factor.

-* Finally, we add extra time-shift mixing as in (https://github.com/BlinkDL/minGPT-tuned).
+* Finally, we add extra token-shift (time-shift mixing) as in (https://github.com/BlinkDL/minGPT-tuned).

 # Token-shift (time-shift mixing)

-the time-shift mixing means explicitly using both (half channel of this token) & (half channel of prev token) to generate all vectors.
+The token-shift means explicitly using both (half channel of this token) & (half channel of prev token) to generate all vectors.

-i found divide by 2 and shift-1 is the best for chinese LM.  you may want to use more shift for english char-level lm. i looked at the weights and found you may want to use less mixing in higher layers.
+I found dividing channels by 2 and shift-1 works the best for Chinese LM.
+You may want to use more shift for English char-level LM.
+I checked the weights and found you may want to use less mixing in higher layers.

-here is my theory:
+My theory on the effectiveness of token-shift:

-when you train a GPT, the hidden representation of a token has to accomplish two different objects:
+When we train a GPT, the hidden representation of a token has to accomplish two different objects:

-1. predict the next token. sometimes this is easy (obvious next token).
+1. Predict the next token.
+Sometimes this is easy (obvious next token).

-2. collect all prev ctx info so later token can use it. this is always hard.
+2. Collect all previous context info, so later tokens can use it.
+This is always hard.

-the time_shifted channels can focus on (2). so we have good propagation of info. it's like some kind of residual connection.
+The shifted channels can focus on (2), so we have good propagation of info.
+It's like some kind of residual connection, or a small RNN inside the transformer.

-you can use time_shift in usual QKV self-attention too. when i studied the weights, i found V really likes the time_shifted channels. less so for Q. makes sense if you think abt it.
+You can use token-shift in usual QKV self-attention too.
+I looked at the weights, and found V really likes the shifted channels, less so for Q. Makes sense if you think about it.

 p.s.
 There is a MHA_pro model in this repo with strong performance.
 Give it a try :)